G. D. Melanchthon: Advanced spiritual studies

-After a couple of years' of parish ministry between 1961 and 1965, Melanchthon returned to his Alma mater to pursue a postgraduate course leading to M. Th., specializing in religions, between 1965 and 1967, where he worked out a thesis entitled A study of the idea and meaning of God with special reference to the 11th chapter of Bhagavad Gita in the context of Renascent Hinduism under the guidance of P. David.
-As part of his two-year course, Melanchthon also become a research student at the Christian Institute for the Study of Religion and Society, Bangalore.
+After a couple of years of parish ministry between 1961 and 1965, Melanchthon returned to his Alma mater to pursue a postgraduate course leading to M. Th., specializing in religions, between 1965 and 1967, where he worked out a thesis entitled A study of the idea and meaning of God with special reference to the 11th chapter of Bhagavad Gita in the context of Renascent Hinduism under the guidance of P. David.
+As part of his two-year course, Melanchthon also became a research student at the Christian Institute for the Study of Religion and Society, Bangalore.
 The institute was headed by M. M. Thomas, then director and Herbert Jai Singh, then assistant director.

 When the 1970s began, Melanchthon got qualified to pursue doctoral studies and availed study leave from the United Theological College, Bangalore.
 He enrolled with the Senate of Serampore College (University) to undertake studies leading to D. Th., specializing in religions.
-He was a recipient of study scholarship in 1972 from the World Council of Churches (Theological Education Fund), which he utilized to proceed on research exposure to Lutheran School of Theology at Chicago in the United States.
+He was a recipient of a study scholarship in 1972 from the World Council of Churches (Theological Education Fund), which he utilized to proceed on research exposure to Lutheran School of Theology at Chicago in the United States.
 In the ensuing year, by September 1973, he moved to Selly Oak Colleges, Birmingham (United Kingdom), where he continued his research under able scholars from 1973 to 1975.
 However, by the turn of the academic year 1975–1976, Melanchthon had to return to Bangalore to resume his teaching duties as his request for extension of leave was not granted, a move which brought an end to his doctoral programme.